 The BCCG is located at the Genval’s lakeside just south of Brussels and disposes of two lawns.
 The overall membership has fluctuated over the years and presently the club counts between twenty and thirty members.
 Almost exclusively the game of “golf croquet” is played.
 In Belgium the game of croquet is still restricted to a small number of players.
 As an outdoor game, to be played at any age, male and female alike, harmonizing physical and mental conditions in a convivial environment, croquet is definitely facing a promising future.

 In order to promote the game of croquet, the BCCG regularly organises demonstration and initiation sessions.
 They can be organised on demand on the club premises or elsewhere.
-Every year the Belgium championships are organised as well as the Open tournaments, events allowing our members to participate or observe tournaments at an international level.
-The club also participates to interclub encounters with other European countries.

 During the whole season individual tournaments are organised at the club level.
 Different handicap levels permit competitive matches between all members.